-How to password protect a Google Form
+How to password-protect a Google Form

-Password protecting your form can be useful.
+Setting up a password to limit access to a Google form can be useful.
 Password protection isn’t just for security — it can also help provide cleaner results.
 For example, if you want results only from a certain demographic or any other preselected group of people, password protection is the way to go.

 Pro Tip